cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 Tools & skills used in this project are:
-+	Tableau Desktop to creat a visualization that segmented countries into categories based on emission levels
++	Tableau Desktop to create a visualization that segmented countries into categories based on emission levels
 +	Microsoft Excel to ingest CO2 emission data for exploratory data analysis
 + Microsoft Powerpoint to narrate presentation
 + YouTube